lynskey08/Unity-Mobile-Application-Game/README.md

-# Myo Armband added into unity game
+# Myo Gesture Unity Space Shooter Game
 - Gareth Lynskey - G00312651
 - Patrick Griffin - G00314635
 - Module: Gesture Based UI

 ## Project Overview:
-We are converting a project created last year on Unity to incorporate the use of gestures in the game.
-Here is the link to last years Project which we wish to convert https://github.com/lynskey08/Unity-Mobile-Application-Game .
-The Game itself is a space shooter survival game.
+The purpose of this project is to create a single player Space Shooter survival game.
+The game is an existing project we had done in Unity in third year.
+We are going to use the Myo Gesture Control Armband to control the movement and functionality of the spaceship/game.
+We want to experiment with a variety or gestures in the game and incorporate the gestures that have the most relevance to the game.
+We also hope to incorporate a target goal for the game such as a final boss or levels.

-Hardware and Technologies
+## Hardware and Technologies
 -	Myo armband
 -	Unity
 -	GitHub
 -	Visual studio instead of mono for debugging.

-## Purpose of the application
+## How to download and run the application:
-The purpose of the application is to allow the user to control a spaceship with the Myo Armband while avoiding/shooting rocks and enemies and to demonstrate the use of gestures using the Myo Armband.
-Gestures identified as appropriate for this application Gestures that we are working on and hope to complete.
-We thought that these gestures made most sense in our opinion for the game.
-We wanted to use as many gestures as possible with significance to the game.
+**To operate this game, you must have the following:
+- Unity 5.5.1 or a newer version.
+The game is not backwards compatible.
+- Myo Gesture Control Armband.

+You must have the Myo Connect installed which can be found here https://developer.thalmic.com/downloads.
+Download and extract the project to your desktop.
+Open unity and at the project menu, open the extracted project located on your desktop.
+Put the Myo Armband on and make sure it is synced while playing the game as the gestures may not be recognized.
+Have a look as the gestures we created to become familiar with the game.
+Click the play button in Unity.

 # Unity Space Shooter Game (Before converting to myo)